 To continue to increase the number of people visiting Western Australia from interstate and overseas so they can experience our unique arts, cultural, sport and Aboriginal attractions.

 This will be achieved by:

-This Action Plan has been developed to help guide the activities of the Department of Local Government,
+This Action Plan has been developed to help guide the activities of the Department of Local Government, Sport and Cultural Industries.

 It will be carried out by its key service areas, including local government, sport and recreation; culture and the arts; racing, gaming and liquor; the Office of Multicultural Interests; and Aboriginal History Unit.